Grace Meng: Syria

 In 2023, Meng was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Gaza Strip famine

+In January 2024, Meng said that she supported "humanitarian pauses and increased humanitarian aid in Gaza."
+She co-signed a letter urging Secretary of State Blinken to call on Hamas to surrender, rather than call for a ceasefire.
 In July 2025, Meng said in a statement about the famine caused by the Israeli blockade of the Gaza Strip: "It is important to recognize that Israel has facilitated the entry of over 1.8 million tons and over 96,000 trucks into Gaza, while Hamas continues to hold hostages, extort the aid system, and refuse ceasefire deals to stay in power and prolong the war."

+Department of Homeland Security

+In July 2025, Meng introduced a resolution to require ICE agents and officers to display badge numbers.
+In January 2026, Meng cosponsored a resolution to impeach Homeland Security secretary Kristi Noem.
+Meng does not aim to abolish ICE, saying that addressing problems with accountability, transparency, and safety requires more than a "two-word slogan".